sourcegraph/deploy-sourcegraph-ecs/README.md

 This repository is a work-in-progress, and intended to be a reference for deploying Sourcegraph on the ECS container platform.

+## Warning: Incomplete!

+This repository is very incomplete and we have not been able to successfully deploy Sourcegraph on ECS/Fargate on our side yet; we strongly advise deploying Sourcegraph using a different method.

 # Deploy Sourcegraph using Amazon ECS

 This deploys Sourcegraph on [Amazon ECS (using EC2 launch types)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/application_architecture.html).
 We provide: